 I really missed strawberries.

-But I’m back in Nova Scotia for a month visiting my family.
+But this year I’m back in Nova Scotia with my family.

-I only have a month here before heading back to Havana and I plan to eat as many berries as I can, making the most of this summer.
+I know I only have so long before traveling again I plan to eat as many berries as I can, making the most of this summer.

 Quick Strawberry Tarts